kostin-kirill/devops-interview-task/README.md

 # Goal

-Automate the creation of a web server, and a healthcheck script to verify the server is up and responding correctly.
+Automate the creation of a web server, and provide a healthcheck script to verify the server is up and responding correctly.

 # The Task